2022-cs244/2022-cs244.github.io/index.md

 **Assignments**: All course assignments will be published on Canvas and follow instructions on documents for submissions.
 Make sure you are enrolled into our Gradescope page.
 (Enrollment Code: TBD)

 **Prerequisites**: This course assumes a basic understanding of topics in networking, such as packet-switching, routing, socket programming, and congestion control.
 It is also helpful to know how to program in Python.
-We suggest taking [CS 144](https://cs144.github.io/){:target="_blank"}, EE 284, or equivalent.
+We strongly suggest taking [CS 144](https://cs144.github.io/){:target="_blank"}, EE 284, or equivalent.
 For a refresher, you could look at the textbook “Computer Networking: A Top-Down Approach” by J. Kurose and K. Ross or “Computer Networks: A Systems Approach” by L. Peterson and B. Davie.

 # Schedule and Papers